 The Raycon E50 are decently stylish headphones.
 They have nice accent colors that stand out, depending on the color variant you pick.
 They don’t protrude much out of the ears but have a glossy finish, which is prone to fingerprints.

 The Raycon E50 are fairly comfortable in-ears.
 They don’t enter the ear canal deeply and feel very lightweight.
 However, the rigid stability fin might be bothersome for some people, especially after wearing them for a while.
 On the upside, they come with 5 additional tip options, which is great.
+If you want a slightly more comfortable Raycon option, check out the E25.

 The control scheme of the E50 is decent and fairly straightforward.
 Unfortunately, it can be quite difficult to pair them, but once they’re paired, you shouldn’t have any issues.
 You can play/pause with a single tap, skip tracks or go backward with double taps, and increase/lower the volume with triple taps, which isn’t ideal.
 The buttons are decently clicky and the headphones offer audible feedback as well.